krzemienski/awesome-from-stars/README.md

 * [dungahk/awesome-cdk8s](https://github.com/dungahk/awesome-cdk8s): None
 * [cerebroapp/awesome-cerebro](https://github.com/cerebroapp/awesome-cerebro): Curated list of Cerebro plugins and resources
 * [chalice-dev/awesome-chalice](https://github.com/chalice-dev/awesome-chalice): Discover the power of AWS Chalice, the ultimate framework for crafting seamless Python serverless applications.
 With Chalice, you can effortlessly build and manage HTTPS APIs, create web apps using popular front-end toolkits, and serve as the backend for cross-platform desktop and mobile apps developed with Qt for Python.
+* [dastergon/awesome-chaos-engineering](https://github.com/dastergon/awesome-chaos-engineering): A curated list of Chaos Engineering resources.
+* [reorx/awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api): Curated list of apps and tools that not only use the new ChatGPT API, but also allow users to configure their own API keys, enabling free and on-demand usage of their own quota.
 * [detailyang/awesome-cheatsheet](https://github.com/detailyang/awesome-cheatsheet): :beers: awesome cheatsheet
 * [skywind3000/awesome-cheatsheets](https://github.com/skywind3000/awesome-cheatsheets): 超级速查表 - 编程语言、框架和开发工具的速查表，单个文件包含一切你需要知道的东西 :zap:
+* [ChromeDevTools/awesome-chrome-devtools](https://github.com/ChromeDevTools/awesome-chrome-devtools): Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem
 * [ligurio/awesome-ci](https://github.com/ligurio/awesome-ci): List of Continuous Integration services
 * [cicdops/awesome-ciandcd](https://github.com/cicdops/awesome-ciandcd): continuous integration and continuous delivery
 * [umutphp/awesome-cli](https://github.com/umutphp/awesome-cli): A simple command line tool to give you a fancy command line interface to dive into Awesome lists.